QashQaw/Lego_Millinium_Falcon_with_ESP-32/README.md

 <div align="center">
     <img src="https://github.com/QashQaw/Lego_Millinium_Falcon_with_ESP-32/blob/main/images/lights/lights004.jpg">
 </div>
 For starting out with a new Controller, you'll properly need to flash the firmware, and prepare the ESP-Controller to autostart the pythonscript.
-This procedure is described in a [README.md](https://github.com/QashQaw/Lego_Millinium_Falcon_with_ESP-32/tree/main/update-howto) .<br>
+This procedure is described in a [seperate README.md](https://github.com/QashQaw/Lego_Millinium_Falcon_with_ESP-32/tree/main/update-howto) .<br>
 So why not use the HomeAssistent to create the different functions, which I'd looked at - but had some issues all along making t almost impossible to create the same functions on the same level as I can in a python code.

 I know python from work, so needed to find out what the ESP32-S3 Wroon Connector can do.
 Lets take a look at the python file created for this Falcon.